 Note that if you are purchasing an existing business, you may have the purchase offer contingent on approval of the E-2 visa so long as the funds to be used are placed in escrow.
 If the E-2 visa is approved, the funds are transferred from escrow to the seller.
 If the E-2 visa is denied, the funds are returned to the applicant.
 This is a good way to protect yourself while still meeting the E-2 criteria.

-E-2 visa ownership requirements
+Canadian E-2 visa ownership requirements

-E-2 visas for essential employees
+E-2 visas for Canadian employees

 If a U.S. company is at least 50% Canadian-owned, you may be able to send Canadian employees to work for the U.S. company under E-2 visas as executives, managers, supervisors or employees with essential skills.

-E-2 visas for spouses and children
+E-2 visas for Canadian spouses and children

 Spouses and children under 21 of E-2 investors or employees may accompany the principal applicant.
 Children are permitted to attend school in the United States.